Kristalina Georgieva Announces Resignation as IMF Managing Director

 Practice Questions

 Q1.
-Where is the headquarters of the International Monetary Fund (IMF) located?
+Who is set to resign as the Managing Director of the International Monetary Fund (IMF) later in 2026?

 - Christine Lagarde